How to Improve Freestyle Stroke

 There is a lot of advice in this little guide.

-How to Improve Freestyle Swimming Technique
+How to Improve Freestyle Swim Stroke

 To catch more water with your hand and fingers, swim with your fingers slightly apart.

 Researchers in the Netherlands found that a 10-degree spread between fingers increased the overall surface area of the hand.
 (Thank you, fluid dynamics!)
-A rough estimate by one of the lead researchers, herself a swimmer, figured a 0.6 second improvement over 50 meters of freestyle.
+A rough estimate by one of the lead researchers, herself a swimmer, figured a 0.6-second improvement over 50 meters of freestyle.

 How to Improve Your Freestyle Technique

-Catch more water: Work the early vertical forearm
+Improve early vertical forearm

 You don’t necessarily get a lot of propulsion from this phase of the pulling motion, but an early vertical forearm gets you into the propulsion phase of the pull sooner.